 Holy mess!
 Are you surrounded by chaos and disarray?
 Is your life a hodgepodge of litter and bedlam?
 Maybe understanding how to declutter your home will help you with putting some order into your home and life.
 People who take action in decluttering their lives and homes swear by its life-changing effect.
 Indeed, studies found that a cluttered home is one of the major causes of stress.
 An article on Psychology Today points out how a disorganised home affects its inhabitants’ wellbeing.
 It is frustrating, distracting, and not at all relaxing.
-Truly, nobody would want to live in a house like that!
+And it’s on the rise!

 Decluttering Tip #1: Organise your bedroom closet